-The following tests may confirm the presence of a brain tumor and identify its location:
+The following tests may confirm the presence of a brain tumor and find its location:

 Treatment can involve surgery, radiation therapy, and chemotherapy.
-Brain tumors are best treated by a team involving a neurosurgeon, radiation oncologist, oncologist, or neuro-oncologist, and other health care providers, such as neurologists and social workers.
+Brain tumors are best treated by a team that includes:

 Early treatment often improves the chance of a good outcome.
-Treatment, however, depends on the size and type of tumor and the general health of the patient.
-The goals of treatment may be to cure the tumor, relieve symptoms, and improve brain function or the person's comfort.
+Treatment depends on the size and type of tumor and your general health.
+Goals of treatment may be to cure the tumor, relieve symptoms, and improve brain function or comfort.

-Surgery is often necessary for most primary brain tumors.
+Surgery is often needed for most primary brain tumors.
 Some tumors may be completely removed.
-Those that are deep inside the brain or that enter brain tissue may be debulked instead of entirely removed.
+Those that are deep inside the brain or that enter brain tissue may be debulked instead of removed.
 Debulking is a procedure to reduce the tumor's size.

 Radiation therapy is used for certain tumors.

-Chemotherapy may be used along with surgery or radiation treatment.
+Chemotherapy may be used with surgery or radiation treatment.

-Other medications used to treat primary brain tumors in children may include:
+Other medicines used to treat primary brain tumors in children may include:

 Comfort measures, safety measures, physical therapy, and occupational therapy may be needed to improve quality of life.
-The patient may need counseling, support groups, and similar measures to help cope with the disorder.
+Counseling, support groups, and similar measures can help people cope with the disorder.

-Patients may also consider enrolling in a clinical trial after talking with their treatment team.
+You may consider enrolling in a clinical trial after talking with your treatment team.

 Call your health care provider if you develop any new, persistent headaches or other symptoms of a brain tumor.